LeroySteele/DiscordBot-SubsequentRP/README.md

 - npm i fs

 ## Data folder
-Contains the discord ID's for the categories, channels, roles as well as the database login information.
+Contains the discord ID's for the categories, channels and roles.

 ## Commands folder